• Webinars

 Note

-Make sure that you have included the following namespace in your program: Alachisoft.NCache.Runtime.CacheManagement
+Make sure that you have included the following namespace in your program: Alachisoft.NCache.Runtime.CacheManagement.

 • Java

-// Get cache health of the specified
+// Get cache health on the specified node

 CacheHealth cacheHealth = CacheManager.GetCacheHealth(cacheName, connection);